dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 It holds the registry of what covenant names resolve to what pulselinks.
 To upgrade a package, this allows every chain in the complex to upgrade simultaneously.

 Individual chains may override `interpulse` and `covenant` but if they do not, the approot version is the required version.

+AppRoot cannot be inferred, since its state would be indeterminate depending on what the Validator was perceiving.
+Order of operations for a given perception is deterministic, but perceptions may be different but non conflicting.

 ```sh
 type Dmz struct {